BMuuN/vsts-assemblyinfo-task/README.md

 If you use this extension and would like to say thanks for all the time and effort I've spent during my evening and weekends to deliver this product then please <a href="https://www.buymeacoffee.com/bleddynrichards" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 ## Development
-Please see the [local development](https://github.com/BMuuN/vsts-assemblyinfo-task/wiki/Local-Development) wiki article to setup the extension on your local development environments.
+Please see the [local development](https://github.com/BMuuN/vsts-assemblyinfo-task/wiki/Local-Development) wiki article to setup and debug the extension on your local development environments.

 ## Release Notes
 See the [release notes](ReleaseNotes.md) for all changes included in each release.